pivotal/docs-tap/intellij-extension/getting-started.hbs.md

 restricted set of environment variables compared to a terminal.

 This has a tendency to cause problems with cluster authentication for Tanzu Developer Tools.
-For example a is that a sanitised `PATH` may not provide access to the `gke-cloud-auth-plugin` installed on your system.
+For example, a common situation is that a sanitised `PATH` does not provide access to the `gke-cloud-auth-plugin` installed on your system.
 This will make Tanzu Developer Tools unable to authenticate and access your GKE cluster.

 Ths situation is complex and different things can go wrong depending on: